 Finding and hiring the people your organization needs to succeed is one of the HR department's fundamental responsibilities.
 It can be a time-consuming and challenging task, particularly when you're faced with obstacles like skills shortages and a need to hire staff quickly to meet urgent needs.

-Automated tools can make a big difference by taking some of the more onerous parts of the hiring process off your hands, freeing up the human members of the HR team to focus on high-value tasks that require a personal touch.
+Automated HR technologies can make a big difference by taking some of the more onerous parts of the recruitment process off your hands, freeing up the human members of the HR team to focus on high-value tasks that require a personal touch.

 Modern businesses have a range of tools and technologies to choose from that can help you optimize hiring through automation.
 Chatbots, for example, can take on a lot of the work involved in early applicant screening and managing large candidate pools.

-One specific part of the hiring process that can really benefit from the efficiencies achievable through automation is reference checking.
-This is a key stage of the recruitment process, where you want to be sure you're being thorough and making the right decisions, without dedicating an unfeasible amount of time to the job.
+One specific part of the recruitment process that can really benefit from the efficiencies achievable through automation is reference checking.
+This is a key stage of the recruitment cycle, where you want to be sure you're being thorough and making the right decisions, without dedicating an unfeasible amount of time to the job.

 When this task is done manually, it eats up your team's valuable time, and if you're not able to commit sufficient resources to the process you face the risk of hiring people who aren't right for the role or the company.